adewoleadenigbagbe/dns-resolver/README.md

 DNS which means Domain Name system , when you type a url in your browser, some actions take place behind the scene

 ## Steps to resolving
-* The broswer check if it has the url in its DNS cache if it doesnt
+* The browser check if it has the url in its DNS cache if it doesnt
 * The operating system (OS) provides a function to check it own DNS cache if it doesnt
 * The Os request for a server called a DNS Resolver (tool built) knows how to find the authoritative nameservers by sending a DNS query
 * The authoritative nameservers are the servers where DNS records are actually stored.
 Ex : Google as a nameserver